edrlab/thorium-reader-doc/content.en/300_accessibility/310_natives.md

 ---
-title: "Fonctions natives"
+title: "Native functions"
 description: ""
 draft: false
 weight: 310
 toc: false
 ---
-# L'accessibilité native
+# Native accessibility

 {{< hint warning >}}
 Attention !

-Les fonctions d'accessibilité natives proposées par Thorium peuvent être affecté par la qualité des fichiers lus.
+The native accessibility features offered by Thorium are strongly affected by the quality of the read files.
 {{< /hint >}}

-## Ajustements visuels
+## Visual adjustments

-- L'application permet de [modifier les thèmes de couleurs](/thorium-reader-doc/fr/210_reading/215_ReadingParameters/#th%c3%a8me) et de [modifier la police d'affichage, la taille du texte](/thorium-reader-doc/fr/210_reading/215_ReadingParameters/#texte).
+- The application allows you to [change the color themes](/thorium-reader-doc/fr/210_reading/215_ReadingParameters/#th%c3%a8me) and [change the display font, text size](/thorium-reader-doc/fr/210_reading/215_ReadingParameters/#texte).

-- il est possible d'utiliser toutes les polices installées sur l'ordinateur.
+- it is possible to use all the fonts installed on the computer.

-- Il est possible d'augmenter la taille d'une image avec <kbd>Shift+clic</kbd> sur l'image.
-Renouveller plusieurs fois pour grossir l'image à la taille souhaitée.
+- It is possible to increase the size of an image with <kbd>Shift+clic</kbd> on the image.
+Repeat several times to enlarge the image to the desired size.

-- L'affichage peut être sélectionné comme paginé ou défilant,
+- The display can be selected as paginated or scrolling,

-- le texte peut être justifié ou aligné à gauche, et le nombre de colonnes contrôlé.
+- text can be justified or left-aligned, and the number of columns controlled.

-- l'espacement peut être ajusté de manière flexible, avec un contrôle sur la marge, les mots, les lettres et l'espacement des lignes.
+- Spacing can be flexibly adjusted, with control over margin, word, letter and line spacing.

 {{< hint danger >}}

 Attention !

-Les ajustements visuels ne sont pas possibles avec les formats à mise en page fixe comme certains EPUBs (dits <span lang="en">Fixed Layout</span>) ou les fichiers PDF.
+Visual adjustments are not possible with fixed layout formats such as some formats such as some EPUBs (so-called <span lang="en">Fixed Layout</span>) or PDF files.

 {{< /hint >}}

-## Synthèse vocale (TTS)
+## Text-to-Speech (TTS)

-La synthèse vocale est lancée à l'aide du bouton haut-parleur au milieu de la barre d'outils, ou à l'aide du raccourci clavier <kbd>Ctrl</kbd> + <kbd>2</kbd>.
+Text-to-speech is launched using the speaker button in the middle of the toolbar, or using the toolbar, or by using the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>2</kbd>.

-La lecture et la pause peuvent être contrôlées avec le raccourci clavier
+Play and pause can be controlled with the keyboard shortcut
 <kbd>Ctrl</kbd> + <kbd>2</kbd>.

-La position de lecture peut être déplacée avec <kbd>Ctrl</kbd> + <kbd>1</kbd> et <kbd>Ctrl</kbd> + <kbd>3</kbd> pour respectivement précédent et suivant.
+The playback position can be moved with <kbd>Ctrl</kbd> + <kbd>1</kbd> et <kbd>Ctrl</kbd> + <kbd>3</kbd> for previous and next respectively.

-Un contrôle de la vitesse est disponible lorsque la lecture à haute voix est sélectionnée, avec une plage allant de x0,5 à x2.
+A speed control is available when read aloud is selected, with a range from x0.5 to x2.

-La phrase en cours est surlignée en jaune pâle, et chaque mot prononcé est souligné en orange.
+The current sentence is highlighted in light yellow, and each word spoken is underlined in orange.

-Une vue alternative (simplifiée) de la publication est fournie par le biais des options disponible dans le menu `Paramètres / Readaloud`.
+An alternative (simplified) view of the publication is provided through options available in the `Settings / Readaloud` menu.